Greece Moments Greece Moments

 In the alleys of Ano Syros

 In the meantime, you can take a walk through the alley labyrinth of Ano Syros and discover some taverns and bars.
-Small boutiques and handicraft shops offer pretty materials and souvenirs from the island of Syros and get by without kitsch.
+Small boutiques and craft shops offer lovely goods and souvenirs from Syros without resorting to kitsch.

-💡 Season in Ano Syros: Due to the low number of tourists on Syros, the season in the medieval village is quite short.
+💡 Season in Ano Syros: Due to the low number of tourists on Syros, the season in this medieval village is quite short.
 Cafés and restaurants only open gradually in May or June and close as early as September.
 Usually, the end of the Greek summer holidays also marks the end of the season in Ano Syros.
-In October, all facilities in the village closed and the village is once again in a deep sleep.
+By October, all facilities in the village have closed and the village falls back into a deep sleep.

 Bar Mile of Ano Syros

 Behind the Vamvakaris Museum begins the bar and pub mile of Ano Syros.
-In midsummer, it is usually impossible to get through here, as all the seats in the outdoor area are occupied and the party-loving masses push their way through the main street in caravans.
-But outside of the Greek holiday season, you can enjoy beautiful evenings here with a cool drink.
+In midsummer, it is usually impossible to squeeze through here, as all the outdoor seats are taken and crowds of party-goers make their way along the main street.
+Outside of the Greek holiday season, however, you can enjoy lovely evenings here with a cool drink.

 insel syros ermoupolis urlaub